Media! Tech! Parenting!

 Nixle helps to aggregate data sources during a disaster.

 If you haven’t had enough of hurricane Irene, PC Magazine just published 10 Mobile Apps for Tracking Hurricane Irene.
-Some are free and other are downloadable for a small charge.
+Some are free and others are downloadable for a small charge.

 Applications come from government agencies like NOAA, but there are also some that are more survival oriented.
 One helps users develop and share a disaster plan.